lucasfrey/directus-conditional-fields/readme.md

 # Directus conditional fields

+Conditional fields is a custom extension that allow you to hide and show fields in a collection

 ![Directus conditional fields](https://raw.githubusercontent.com/lucasfrey/directus-conditional-fields/master/directus-conditional-fields.gif "Directus conditional fields")

-Conditional fields is a custom extension that allow you to hide and show fields in a collection called `block` (for now).
-In order to work, you will need to create a collection with these parameters:
+# Usage
 ### Type dropdown
-The `type` dropdown will host the event listener that will trigger the hide and show fields
+Add a `type` dropdown that will host the event listener and will trigger the hide and show fields e.g:
+Type:
+	- editorial
+	- image
+	- quote
+	- ...

-### Fields naming convention
+### Field naming convention
-Once you have setup your type field, you need to name your fields like the above
+Once you have setup your type field, you need to name your fields like the above (example with a collection named `blocks`, with `blocks`, you will need to start your field name with the singular `block`)

-*NOTE:* currently the collection fields need to be named `block`, but we could easily update that in the future

 | collection | type      | field   |
 |------------|-----------|---------|